- Enrolled in accredited graduate program in library and information science

 - The intern will become familiar with issues relating to music librarianship, and the types of music materials held by Musselman Library.

-- The intern may assist with music collection development, digital projects, cataloging, exhibits, and information fluency instruction.
+- The intern may assist with collection development and evaluation of scores, sound recordings and books about music, digital projects, cataloging, exhibits, and/or outreach.

 Research & Instruction